Weekly Writes Summer 2021 sign-ups have now closed. To register your interest in future Weekly Writes programs, please

 A: Weekly Writes Accountable You includes an additional focus on committing to a regular writing practice.
-You’ll see this reflected in editor Q&As and advice, but the largest difference is that you’ll be asked to upload one page a week to show that you’ve worked on a prompt.
+You’ll be asked to upload one page a week to show that you’ve worked on a prompt.
 This is not a submission to the magazine, and these assignments will not be read or receive any feedback.
 To recognize your hard work and commitment, you will receive a short note of encouragement after uploading your piece!

 Q: Do I send in my weekly writing for you to read?
 Will I get editorial feedback on my weekly writing?

 A: You will be asked to upload one page a week to show that you’ve worked on at least one prompt.
 This is not a submission to the magazine, and these assignments will not be read or receive any feedback.